kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 * Turn this into a 'how early can we predict?' curve

 This is a very detailed data set which poses some interesting questions:
+* Are some contestants provably worse than average at certain kinds of task (prize tasks, team tasks, studio tasks)?
 * If we exclude team tasks (which introduce futher complicating factors into individual contestants' performances), does this improve the model accuracy?
 * Do certain contestant characteristics statistically affect overall scores?
 (Age, height, gender, education, number of children, hair colour, etc.)
 * Could I combine this with data from [taskmaster.info](https://taskmaster.info/tasks.php)?
 This site catalogues extremely detailed qualitative information about tasks (e.g. whether a task involves bananas, counting, creativity, hiding things...).
 It would be interesting to see if we can find further insights from this data as well.